Embedded feminism: Hegemonic Western feminism and post-colonial critique

 Hunt notes that there is a striking similarity between the logic of embedded feminism in colonialist projects and the war on terror.
 Both are inherently Eurocentric and present the West as culturally and normatively superior to the "unmodern" Eastern societies.
 This rationale would give the West a prerogative to intervene and rescue the "monolithic group" of other women who have no agency on their own.
 Gayatri Spivak's post-colonial critique of the relationship between the colonizers and the colonized subjects in "Can the Subaltern speak?" condenses this relationship to the strategy of "white men saving brown women from brown men".
 This analysis can also be applied to the seemingly neo-imperialist strategy that the US government pursued by framing Taliban men in Afghanistan as a danger to women of which were presented as victims in need of help from the West.
 Characteristic of Western hegemonic feminism was the disregard of Western actors for the opinions of Afghan women's groups who argued that a war would certainly have a negative impact on women and fuel fundamentalist sentiments.
 In the aftermath, Bush's agenda was in fact interpreted as an attack on Islamic values and resulted in a backlash from the conservative forces.
 Hegemonic feminism also tends to reproduce binary gender roles, especially in the visual representation of women and children as victims of war or oppression in the media.
-Cynthia Enloe has called this conflation of women and children as victimized subjects "womenandchildren", a single trope that is being invoked in patriarchical narratives to support state security interests.
+Cynthia Enloe has called this conflation of women and children as victimized subjects "women and children", a single trope that is being invoked in patriarchical narratives to support state security interests.